 With the consent of the Client, where permissible;

-To advisors or consultants on the condition that they protect the Confidential Information in the same manner as the Market Participant that is disclosing the Confidential Information and such advisors or consultants; and
+To advisors or consultants on the condition that they protect the Confidential Information in the same manner as the Market Participant that is disclosing the Confidential Information; and

-Required to be publically disclosed under Applicable Law, or as otherwise requested by a relevant regulatory or public authority.
+Required to be publically disclosed under Applicable Law, or as otherwise requested or required by a relevant regulatory authority, public authority, trade association or trading venue where Applicable Law allows.

 Market Participants may actively choose to share their own prior positions and/or trading activity so long as that information does not reveal other party’s Confidential Information and the information is not shared in order to disrupt market functions or hinder the price discovery process, or in furtherance of other manipulative or collusive practices.